NourMo1/NourMo1/README.md

 ---

-- 👨‍💻 As an Frontend Developer, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a Frontend Developer, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with Frontend Development (Next.js and React).
-- 🌱 I’m currently learning backend development (Node.js)
+- 🌱 I’m currently learning Backend Development (Node.js)
 - ⚡ Fun fact I am so funny

 ## 🛠 &nbsp;Tech Stack